petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/displaying-collections.md

 **Show Gutter**: Check the box to show the gutter (spacing) between columns.
 This option only appears when you choose the Grid style with a column layout (in versions 7.4 GA23+ or U23+).

-**Show Empty Collection Alert**: Whether to show an alert in view mode when no results match the applied filters or the collection is empty.
+**Show Empty Collection Alert**: Check the box to display an alert message when no results match the applied filters or the collection is empty.

-**Empty Collection Alert**: If *Show Empty Collection Alert* is on, choose the displayed alert message.
+**Empty Collection Alert**: If *Show Empty Collection Alert* is enabled, choose the displayed alert message.
 This message is localizable.

 **Vertical Alignment**: Choose how to align the items: top, middle, or bottom of each row.
 This option only appears when you choose the *Grid* style (in versions 7.4 GA23+ or U23+).